 8. Have rituals but know when to break habits.

 Another problem-solving method is to slowly steep tea in the morning.
 Or grind your own coffee.
 Go to a yoga class late Sunday afternoon to re-set your mind for the week ahead.
-Have dinner with friends the second Friday of every month.
+Have dinner with friends on the second Friday of every month.
 Establish things that you like to do and do them regularly.
 This helps you train your brain for regularity and create moments in work and life that you look forward to.

 But also know when and how to regularly change your environment and break habits.
 Whether it’s changing things around in your home or workspace every now and then, giving yourself a change of scenery in the middle of the day, or going on a weekend getaway and missing the monthly dinner with friends, changing your scenery is essential.
-This trains your brain to be open to new ideas and breaking routine.
+This trains your brain to be open to new ideas and breaking the routine.